 In other cases, the settlement offers may simply be too low to cover your needs.
 The at-fault party and their legal team do not have your interests at heart.
-Especially in cases where you are suing a large company, like a products liability case or a commercial truck accident case, or suing for injuries from a bridge collapse, big legal teams may try to pressure you into accepting a low settlement offer by telling you your case is weak or that you don’t have a case.
+Especially in cases where you are suing a large company, like a products liability case, commercial truck accident case, or suing for injuries from a bridge collapse, big legal teams may try to pressure you into accepting a low settlement offer by telling you your case is weak or that you don’t have a case.
 If you suffered broken bones in a crash, talk to a Miami car accident lawyer who represents you and your best interests rather than relying upon these parties to analyze your case.
 In many cases, these parties are simply trying to shut down legal claims to avoid paying trial costs and eventual damages.

 Never Settle Your Case Before Consulting a Personal Injury Lawyer

 Miami personal injury lawyer Prosper Shaked of The Law Offices of Prosper Shaked represents victims of serious injury cases.
 If you broke a bone in a slip and fall accident, car crash, or another accident, call our law offices for a free consultation before accepting a settlement offer.
 Work with an experienced personal injury lawyer so you aren’t left wondering where your injury settlement money is.
 For your free consultation, call our law offices today at (305) 694-2676.